 Treating and causing remission of various forms of mild to moderate ulcerative colitis (inflammation of the colon).
 It may also be used for other conditions as determined by your doctor.

-Mesalamine controlled-release capsules is a 5-aminosalicylic acid (5-ASA).
+Mesalamine controlled-release capsules are a 5-aminosalicylic acid (5-ASA).
 It works by preventing the production of substances that cause inflammation of the colon.